alanna-hagedorn/portfolio/wyndham-book-api-doc.md

 ---

 ## Get books by author
-`GET /v1/books?author={name}` - Retrieves all the books by selected author listed in the Wyndham book club database.
+`GET /v1/books?author={name}` - Retrieves all the books by the selected author listed in the Wyndham book club database.

 ### Parameters
 | Parameter | Description |